orbitdb/orbitdb/README.md

 For the CLI tool to manage orbit-db database, see **[OrbitDB CLI](https://github.com/orbitdb/orbit-db-cli)**.

-It can be installed from Npm with:
+It can be installed from npm with:

 ```
 npm install orbit-db-cli -g